People's Grocery lynchings

-The People's Grocery lynchings occurred on March 9, 1892, in Memphis, Tennessee, when black grocery owner Thomas Moss and two of his workers, Will Stewart and Calvin McDowell, were lynched by a white mob while in police custody.
+The People's Grocery lynchings of 1892 occurred on March 9, 1892, in Memphis, Tennessee, when black grocery owner Thomas Moss and two of his workers, Will Stewart and Calvin McDowell, were lynched by a white mob while in police custody.
 The lynchings occurred in the aftermath of a fight between whites and blacks and two subsequent shooting altercations in which two white police officers were wounded.

 The store was located just outside Memphis in a neighborhood called the "Curve".
-Opened in 1889, the People's Grocery was a cooperative venture run along corporate lines and owned by 11 prominent African Americans, including postman Thomas Moss, a friend of Ida B. Wells.
+Opened in 1889, the People's Grocery was a cooperative venture run along corporate lines and owned by 11 prominent African Americans, including postman Thomas Moss, a friend of Ida B. Wells and Mary Church Terrell.

 Timeline leading up to the lynching

 March 2–4, 1892

 By the 1890s, there were increasing racial tensions in the Curve neighborhood that spilled over between Thomas Moss, a successful black grocer, and William Barrett, a white grocer.
-Barrett’s grocery had a virtual monopoly prior to Moss's venture, despite Barret’s bad reputation as a "low-dive gambling den" and a location where liquor could be illegally purchased.
+Barrett's grocery had a virtual monopoly prior to Moss's venture, despite Barrett's bad reputation as a "low-dive gambling den" and a location where liquor could be illegally purchased.

 On Wednesday, March 2, 1892, trouble began when a young black boy, Armour Harris, and a young white boy, Cornelius Hurst, got into a fight over a game of marbles outside People's Grocery.
 When the white boy's father stepped in and began beating the black boy, two black workers from the grocery (Will Stewart and Calvin McDowell) came to his defense.
 More blacks and whites joined the fray, and at one point William Barrett was clubbed.
 He identified Will Stewart as his assailant.

 On Thursday, March 3, Barrett returned to the People's Grocery with a police officer and the two were met by Calvin McDowell.
 McDowell told them no one matching Stewart's description was within the store.
 The frustrated Barrett hit McDowell with his revolver and knocked him down, dropping the gun in the process.
 McDowell picked it up and shot at Barrett, but missed.
 McDowell was subsequently arrested but released on bond on March 4.
 Warrants were also issued for Will Stewart and Armour Harris.

 The warrants enraged the black residents of the neighborhood who called a meeting during which they vowed to clean out the neighborhood's "damned white trash", which Barrett brought to the authorities' attention as evidence of a black conspiracy against whites.